aboglion/server/README.md

     Launch the services with docker-compose up -d.

 3. 🧠 Load environment variables (required in your current shell):

-If this is the first time you are running the system or if a new encryption key was generated, run:

-source .n8n_env.sh

 This will load the N8N_ENCRYPTION_KEY into your current shell.
 🧪 Verify Encryption Key Load